 We also refer to hydroponics as aquaculture, nutriculture, tank farming, or soilless culture.

 Commercial hydroponics growers adopted the laboratory practice of growing plants in water and fertilizer solutions for scientific studies.
-They create the nutrient solution with nitrogen, potassium, and phosphorus.
-Other elements like sulfur, calcium, and magnesium may be added.
+They create a nutrient-rich water solution with nitrogen, potassium, and phosphorus.
+Growers may add other elements like sulfur, calcium, and magnesium.

-A wide variety of plants are suitable for hydroponics growing.
-We can grow vegetables, herbs, fruits, and flowers.
+A wide variety of plants are suitable for hydroponic growing.
+Your hydroponic crop can include vegetables, herbs, fruits, and flowers.

-There are different systems farmers employ in hydroponics.
-According to experts, we can group these systems into two major categories2.
+There are different systems farmers, hobbyists, and home growers employ in hydroponics.
+According to experts, we can group hydroponics systems into two major categories2.
 They are solution culture types and medium culture types.
 We examine each category and some of the techniques under it below.

-Aeroponics: in this system, they keep plant roots in an environment where they are regularly supplied with a mist of nutrient solution and air.
+Aeroponics: This system keeps plant roots in an environment regularly supplied with a mist of nutrient solution and air.
 Aeroponics uses 65% less water than other hydroponics techniques.
 It also receives more oxygen and encourages faster crop growth.
 It is not suitable for every kind of plant and has a high risk of exposure to root disease pathogens.

 Nutrient film technique: this is a popularly used hydroponic system.
 The nutrient film technique is designed to allow a continuous shallow stream of nutrient solution to flow past the bare roots in water-tight channels.
 The advantages of this system are that it readily supplies adequate water, oxygen, and nutrients to the plants.
 The challenges farmers face with this technique are the risk of flooding and dependence on a constant power supply.